roman-dvorak/AIRDOS04/README.md

 The upgraded version of [AIRDOS02](https://github.com/UniversalScientificTechnologies/AIRDOS02) airborne detector.
 The instrument is designed primarily for the dosimetry of cabin crew and flight attendants of commercial flights.
 A detailed description of the use is in the [user manual](https://docs.dos.ust.cz/airdos/AIRDOS04).

+## Design features

+  - Rechargeable accumulators integrated with data storage in the hot-swap module called [BATDATUNIT01](https://docs.dos.ust.cz/airdos/BATDATUNIT01)
+    - The changeable module allows new possible features in the future like GNSS-based position logging with a revised module
+  - One month of continuous logging for a single accumulator charge
+  - Easy activation by insertion of BATDATUNIT module to the device

 ## Where to get it?

 AIRDOS04 is commercially available from [Universal Scientific Technologies s.r.o.](https://www.ust.cz/), write an email to sale@ust.cz.